Best Water Filter for Hard Water 2026

 The simplest test: add a few drops of liquid soap to a bottle of tap water, shake, and look for lather.
 Soft water produces abundant suds; hard water produces very little.
 For precise measurements, use a cheap TDS meter or water hardness test strips from Amazon.

 San Antonio (272 mg/L), Phoenix (288 mg/L), Las Vegas (290 mg/L), and Indianapolis are consistently ranked among the hardest.
-Check your specific ZIP at WaterCheckup.
+See our San Antonio water quality report for SA-specific data.

 Free · Any US ZIP code · Instant results